ru4en/encrypt-decrypt/README.md

 # encrypt-decrypt
-This is a simple script for encrypt and decrypt folders.
+This is a simple shell script I wrote for encrypt and decrypt folders.
+It zips the file then uses symatric encrypt the file.

 ## How to use
 Requiments: Bash or zsh shell, git, gpg and zip.

-Clone the repo uing: `git clone [repo] `
+Clone the repo uing: `git clone https://github.com/ru4en/encrypt-decrypt.git `

 Useage: `./ende.sh [-e or -d] [FILE LOCATION]`